bzg/woof/README.md

-# Woof! monitors a mailbox and extract/expose useful infos
+# Monitor a mailbox to extract and expose useful infos

 Woof! monitors a mailbox, capture useful email interactions and expose them on a web page.
 Imagine, for example, that your email address is